The Basque County: Spain & France

-Peruse La Brecha food market with Chef Bentur before heading to one of the town’s oldest txokos, or gastronomic societies, for a cooking class.
+Peruse La Brecha food market with Chef Bendur before heading to one of the town’s oldest txokos, or gastronomic societies, for a cooking class.
 These traditional men-only clubs are a cornerstone of San Sebastian life.
 Free afternoon.

 The Basque Seaside